SergiyShvets/Task3-Threads-/Readme.txt

-Task 3 Threads, containers, input/output with files Skip to end of metadata
+Task 3 Threads, containers, input/output with files
-•	Created by Andriy Korkuna, last modified on Mar 28, 2017 Go to start of metadata

 As a developer
 I want to have an application that counts blank lines, comment lines, and physical lines of source code written in C/C++. so that